albertoruibal/carballo/readme.md

 * Gwt: components needed for the GWT GUI
 * GwtGui: an HTML5 interface developed by Lukas Laag, it depends on Core and Gwt
 * Applet: the applet code (deprecated), it depends on Core and Jse

+From version 1.7, Java artifacts are uploaded to the Maven repository https://bintray.com/albertoruibal/maven

 The Core and the UCI interface are converted to C# in the project http://github.com/albertoruibal/carballo_cs